-April 2024: Mandy is teaching longitudinal and Bayesian modeling at the two-week NIH-funded course in Advanced Statistics in Neuroimaging and Genetics at the University of Utah
+April 2024: Amanda is teaching longitudinal and Bayesian modeling at the two-week NIH-funded course in Advanced Statistics in Neuroimaging and Genetics at the University of Utah

-Spring 2024: Mandy is on sabbatical visiting the Computational Brain Imaging Group at the Center for Sleep and Cognition at the National University of Singapore
+Spring 2024: Amanda is on sabbatical visiting the Computational Brain Imaging Group at the Center for Sleep and Cognition at the National University of Singapore

 July 2023: PhD student Fatma Parlak successfully defends her thesis on robust statistical methods for fMRI.
 Congratulations, Fatma!!

-July 2023: Mandy promoted to Associate Professor with tenure at Indiana University
+July 2023: Amanda promoted to Associate Professor with tenure at Indiana University

-June 2023: Mandy selected as the global 2023 J&J WiSTEM2D Mathematics Fellow
+June 2023: Amanda selected as the global 2023 J&J WiSTEM2D Mathematics Fellow

 May 2023: Fatma Parlak named a student paper award finalist for the 2023 New England Statistics Symposium (NESS) in recognition of her work in robust outlier detection for scrubbing in fMRI.
 Congratulations, Fatma!